What are the most important things to know about fostemsavir?

-- If you have or have had a heart problem, including QTc prolongation, which is a heart disorder that causes irregular heartbeats.
+- If you have ever had a heart problem, including QTc prolongation, which is a heart disorder that causes irregular heartbeats.

-- If you have or have had liver problems, including HBV or HCV.
+- If you have ever had liver problems, including HBV or HCV.

 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
 Talk to your health care provider about the risks and benefits of taking fostemsavir during pregnancy.
 For more information on the use of fostemsavir during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs in Pregnant Women with HIV Infection and Interventions to Reduce Perinatal HIV Transmission in the United States.

 - If you are breastfeeding or plan to breastfeed.
 For women with HIV in the United States, the Guideline does not recommend breastfeeding.
 Before your baby is born, or if you are already breastfeeding, talk to your health care provider to discuss alternative options for feeding your baby.

 - If you are using HIV and Birth Control infographic. -based birth control (such as pills, implants, or vaginal rings), especially if you are taking birth control pills that contain ethinyl estradiol.
 Your health care provider can help you decide how to adjust your birth control while you are taking fostemsavir.
 For more information about using birth control and HIV medicines at the same time, view the HIVinfo